josuneha/AzureBigData-analytics/Whiteboard design session/WDS student guide - Big data and visualization.md

 5. Does Azure provide any tools for visualizing our data?
 Ideally access to these could be managed with Active Directory.

 6. While our PoC does not have any sensitive data, if it is successful we would like to include customer data that contains personally identifiable information (PII) and transaction history so we could achieve new insights combining our flight delay predictions with our customer's profile.
-Are there any additional services in the Azure Marketplace we could use to apply data-centric security---that is to identify data loaded that contains PII, monitor access to sensitive data, and protect the data at rest (via encryption or masking)?
+Are there any additional services in the Azure Marketplace we could use to apply data-centric security?
+That is to identify data loaded that contains PII, monitor access to sensitive data, and protect the data at rest, via encryption or masking?

 7. Is Azure Databricks our only option for running SQL on Hadoop solutions in Azure?